 Later, on the same leg the boat broached – water surged across the deck, slamming Eric Letrosne against the life-rails with such force, it fractured his leg.
 He needed urgent attention but a huge swell prevented Dr Jean Louis Sabarly on Japy-Hermés from coming alongside.
 So the doctor famous jumped into the sea and swam to 33 Export, where he looked after his patient until the boat docked.
 Gabbay eventually completed the four-leg race in 133 days, finishing in 10th place.

-This was Gabbay’s first of three outings in the Whitbread Round the World race.
+This was Gabbay’s first of three Whitbread Round the World races.
 Next came the 1981-82 edition, in which he skippered Charles Heidsieck III.
 This began promisingly and they were leading the field up until the start of the fourth and final leg home across the Atlantic from Rio de Janeiro to Southampton.
 Van Rietschoten’s Flyer II needed to cross the Solent 92 hours ahead of Gabbay.
-In the final days, 560 miles from the Azores, Gabbay was three hours ahead on handicap, but was becalmed.
+In the final days, 560 miles from the Azores, Gabbay was three hours ahead, but was becalmed.
 Despite off-loading surplus food, water, and beer it was to no avail and they came in five days after Van Rietschoten to finish second.

 Gabbay’s third and final race was in 1989-90 as skipper of Charles Jourdan.
 They finished in 6th place overall.
 The following year he skippered the Maxi Yacht Safilo, winning the Transat des Alizés, and L'Open Uap but ultimately retired from international sailing.